tencent cloud

 Yes

-2. During the startup process, the PySpark environment will be configured for you, and common Python packages such as numpy, pandas, and scikit-learn will be installed.
-The installation may take some time, please be patient and wait until the installation is complete.
+2. During the startup process, the PySpark environment will be configured for you, and commonly used Python packages such as numpy, pandas, and scikit-learn will be installed.
+The installation may take some time, so please wait patiently until it is completed.

-3. Upon reaching the following page, the Notebook workspace has successfully launched, and you can begin creating Notebook tasks.
+3. Once the Notebook workspace displays the following page, it indicates that the workspace has been successfully launched and you can start creating Notebook tasks.

-The workspace will automatically stop ten minutes after exiting.
-Restarting a stopped workspace will restore the development environment and data.
+The workspace will stop automatically ten minutes after exiting.
+A stopped workspace will restore the development environment and data when started again.

-click the Edit button on the list page to modify the configuration information of the current workspace.
-Configurable items include: space name, description, resource configuration.
+Click the Edit button on the list page to modify the configuration of the current workspace.
+Supported modifications include: space name, description, and resource configuration.

-You can create folders and Notebook files in the left resource manager.
+You can create folders and Notebook files in the left-side Resource Explorer.

 Note:

-Enter the Notebook file, click the top left select kernel, and choose a kernel from the dropdown options.
+Enter the Notebook file, click in the upper left corner to select kernel, and choose the kernel from the pop-up drop-down list.

 Note:

-In Jupyter Notebook, the kernel is the backend application that executes code, handles the execution of code cells, returns calculation results, and interacts with the user interface.
+In Jupyter Notebook, a Kernel is the backend program that executes code, returns computation results, and interacts with the user interface.

-DLC resource group: A remote kernel provided by Tencent Cloud Big Data, allowing Python tasks to be submitted to the DLC resource group for execution.
+DLC resource group: A remote kernel provided by Tencent Cloud Big Data.
+Python tasks can be submitted to the DLC resource group for execution.

-If you select the DLC resource group, choose a machine learning resource group instance from the DLC data engine in the next level of options.
+If selected the DLC resource group, choose a certain machine learning resource group instance from the DLC data engine options.

-Click Run to generate a Notebook kernel instance and start running the code.
-The results will be displayed below each cell.
+Click Run to generate a Notebook kernel instance and start running code.
+The results show below each cell.

-1. Enter the project and open the menu Data Research and Development > Offline Development.
+1. Enter the project and open the menu Data R&D > Offline Development.

-3. Create a task in the workflow, with the task type as General-Notebook Exploration.
-Configure the task's basic attributes on the Create New Task page, including the task name, task type, etc.
+3. Create a task in the workflow with the task type Common-Notebook Exploration.
+On the create task page, configure task basic attributes including task name and task type.

-On the Notebook task configuration page, refer to a file in a Notebook workspace.
+In the Notebook task configuration page, reference files in the Notebook workspace.

 1. Select a Notebook workspace